 Visual Art Students Continue Collaboration with Pacific's OIT

-In what is quickly becoming an annual tradition, Visual Arts students in visiting professor Ilena Finocchi-Wilson's sculpture class converted a pile of computer parts from the Office of Information Technology's Recycle Bin into a visual lesson in physics.
+In what is quickly becoming an annual tradition, Visual Arts students in Visiting Lecturer Ilena Finocchi-Wilson's sculpture class converted a pile of computer parts from the Office of Information Technology's Recycle Bin into a visual lesson in physics.
 The challenge: Create a work of art that demonstrates one or more of the five physical forces: Compression, Tension, Bending, Torque and Sheer.

 Read this Pacific News article to learn more about the collaborative project with OIT.

 The Art of Research: Students create Murals for new Heinz Labs

 Jonel Imutan '13, Karen Obligacion '13, Alexis Ortega '15, Francisco Gallardo '12, and Dante Pasquini '16, Visual Arts, were contracted by the Heinz North America Corporation to produce a cycle of four mural paintings to be installed in its newly constructed Research and Development Labs in Stockton.
 The students, all from the greater Stockton community, were selected for their ability to conduct historical research and their outstanding skills in realist and portrait painting.
 Professors Lucinda Kasser and Dan Kasser, Visual Arts, were the supervising faculty on the project.

 Calliope Literary and Arts Magazine